-Department Directive: Extension of Early Start Services (PDF) This waiver ensures continuation of the delivery of services for children during COVID-19.
-As of June 15th, in effect for 30 days unless extended by the Director of DDS.
+Department Directive: Extension of Early Start Services (PDF)

+This waiver ensures continuation of the delivery of services for children during COVID-19.
+As of 11/7/21, the extension is in effect for 30 days unless extended by the Director of DDS.